Abbasid Caliphate: Holidays

 In addition to these two holidays, Shias celebrated the birthdays of Fatimah and Ali ibn Abi Talib.
 Matrimonies and births in the royal family were observed by all in the empire.
 The announcement that one of the caliph's sons could recite the Koran smoothly was greeted by communal jubilation.
 When Harun developed this holy talent, the people lit torches and decorated the streets with wreaths of flowers, and his father, Al-Mahdi, freed 500 slaves.

 Of all the holidays imported from other cultures and religions, the one most celebrated in Baghdad (a city with many Persians) was Nowruz, which celebrated the arrival of spring.
 In a ceremonial ablution introduced by Persian troops, residents sprinkled themselves with water and ate almond cakes.
 The palaces of the imperial family were lit up for six days and nights.
 The Abbasids also celebrated the Persian holiday of Mihraj, which marked the onset of winter (signified with pounding drums), and Sadar, when homes burned incense and the masses would congregate along the Tigris to witness princes and viziers pass by.

 Military

+The Abbasid army amassed an array of siege equipment, such as catapults, mangonels, battering rams, ladders, grappling irons, and hooks.
+All such weaponry was operated by military engineers.
+However, the primary siege weapon was the manjaniq, a type of siege weapon that was comparable to the trebuchet employed in Western medieval times.
+From the seventh century onward, it had largely replaced torsion artillery.
+By Harun al-Rashid's time, the Abbasid army employed fire grenades.
+The Abbasids also utilized field hospitals and ambulances drawn by camels.
+The cavalry was entirely covered in iron, with helmets.
+Similar to medieval knights, their only exposed spots were the end of their noses and small openings in front of their eyes.
+Their foot soldiers were issued spears, swords, and pikes, and (in line with Persian fashion) trained to stand so solidly that, one contemporary wrote "you would have thought them held fast by clamps of bronze".
+Although the Abbasids never retained a substantial regular army, the caliph could recruit a considerable number of soldiers in a short time when needed from levies.
+There were also cohorts of regular troops who received steady pay and a special forces unit.
+At any moment, 125,000 Muslim soldiers could be assembled along the Byzantine frontier, Baghdad, Medina, Damascus, Rayy, and other geostrategic locations in order to quell any unrest.

+During the Abbasid revolution, Abu Muslim's Khorasani army, composed largely of Arab settlers disillusioned with Umayyad rule, marched under black banners, forming a powerful force that swept westward in open revolt.